Mirth to all Dwellers of Creation, the Milky Way Galaxy, Our Sun & Planet Earth!

 While studying my BA Degree (Sport Science & Psychology), I met a wonderful couple who were Masters Springbok Powerlifters and I started training with them.
 This was in 1992.
 Before this I've NOT trained with weights in the past.
 For athletics we used to run and pull old tyres with bricks inside, etc., but these old style methods proved its worth, because after 2 years of dedicated weights training, I achieved official Junior Springbok Colours in Powerlifting.
 The sport of Powerlifting consists of squat, deadlift and bench press.
 We competed in Ohio, USA, that year at the Powerlifting World Championships, where I came 2nd.
 Again some politics were involved...
 At that time there were various local and international governing bodies for Powerlifting.
 So, even though I came 2nd at that World's, I cannot say that I'm utterly proud of it, because it was not against the best of the best - due to various governing bodies.
 The next year I joined the other governing body.
 But, because you have to pay your own way to all events in Powerlifting, I could not afford to attend the 1995 World's.
 So once again my national colours that I've now qualified for in the new governing body, was not officially awarded.
 After that I stopped doing Powerlifting too, because of not having the funds to compete at international events.
 I loved the deadlift most of all the lifts!
 At the 1994 World's I've done a 170kg / 375 pounds deadlift, but my official South African Junior Deadlift record stood for over 20 years at 160kg, on a bodyweight of around 63-65kg, at age 21/2.

-I did however, start training long jump again.
-By now I was finished with my studies and working (gym instructor, admin jobs, etc).
+I did however start training long jump again.
 I still dreamed of making it big in sport...
-I had to train after a full day's work, which I made the best of, but South Africa only having outdoor tracks, made it hard in summer, which is our rainfall season.
-And, in winter, the track where I could train had no lights after dark, plus it closed at dark...
-After-work-hours in the winter, plus travelling to the track, gave you about an hour's training time.
+By now I was finished with my studies and working.
+I had to train after office hours and South Africa only has outdoor tracks, making it difficult in summer, which is our rainfall season.
+And in winter, the track where I could train had no lights after dark, plus it closed at dark...
+After-work-hours in the winter, plus travelling to the track, gave you about 1 hour's training time.
 Not enough.
 So, after another 2 years of training I finally hung up my spike shoes.
 Of course this decision was accompanied with rivers of tears and why's.

-Due to this sport being an Olympic sport, your travelling expenses to big events were covered by the federation.
+Due to this sport being an Olympic sport, your travelling & accommodation expenses to big events were covered by the federation.
 But, no other monetary rewards exist in South Africa for any of the 'smaller' sports.
 In all these years that I trained and competed in Powerlifting and Olympic Weightlifting, I had a full day job and trained in the evenings.
 It was hard and spicy... like our nickerball sweets of the good old days.
 The blessings this time round was that my new sport was indoors and the time of day and weather not an obstacle, plus international competitions' travelling expenses paid for.
 The reason why I stopped doing Olympic Weightlifting (at the end of 2002) is a story that's got everything to do with internal and national politics.
 Yes, for the 3rd time in 3 different sports 'politics' were ruining not only my (potential) sports career, but also that of many other athletes, whom I knew back then.
 Then, from 2015 to 2017 I trained hard again...
 My personal aim was to train well, get my lifts up to a good standard (for my age) and just 'end' my sports-what-not's on as high a note as possible in a couple of masters competitions - I felt that I owe myself at least that, because the masters competitions are based on merit!
 But, a whole lot of new-yet-the-same-old-crap rained down on me again, and after another 2 years of hard training I had to stop training again!
-As a side-note: it's interesting how many time-periods, other efforts of mine, or 'accidents' manifested in 2's, 3's, 5s' or 7's.

-The sports injuries I've had through the years could fill another couple of pages, but the short version of these is that Infinite Life taught me bit-by-bit how I could heal my own body / injuries by desire, will power, focus, discipline and patience.
+The sports injuries I've had through the years could fill another couple of pages, but the short version is that I learned bit-by-bit how I could heal my own body / injuries by desire, will power, focus, discipline and patience.
 Here is one example: When I just started training the Olympic lifts, I had no access to proper Olympic lifting equipment: I trained with old-style iron weights and a normal bar.
 Those old-style bars could not rotate like an Olympic bar rotates, for wrist purposes.
-Well, back then I did not know squat about any of the finer do's and dont's of the Olympic Lifts and its equipment.
-So, one night while training clean pulls from the rack, there was a very loud "bang" sound on the execution of my one rep; everyone in the gym heard it!
-There were even guys thinking it was a gunshot from the street nearby.
+Well, back then I did not know squat about any of the finer do's and dont's of the Olympic lifts and its equipment.
+So.... one night while training clean pulls from the rack, there was a very loud "bang" sound on the execution of my one rep: everyone in the gym heard it!
+There were guys thinking it was a gunshot from the street nearby.
 This bang sound was just before the thump sound of my bar and iron weights dropping on the floor.
-As the bar dropped to the floor and I heard everyone asking and wondering what that bang sound was, I heard myself - in a daze - say to them aloud: "That was my hand!"
-My left hand was hanging loose and life-less on my arm, like an old rag.
+I clearly remember everyone talking, wondering and asking what that loud bang sound was, and heard myself say to them, in a bit of a daze: "That was my hand!"
+My left hand was hanging loose and lifeless on my arm, like an old rag.
 After a couple of days it was so painful and swollen that I had to go to a specialist for tests, to find out what's going on.
-The doctor told me and showed me on the medical monitor how all the small ligaments in my hand and wrist were torn & some detached, he said that they can take out a little bone from my hip and put it into my wrist, to restore some stability and movement.
-I was also informed that this kind of "fixing" the injury would forever take away the ability of my wrist being able to do normal rotations, meaning....
+The doctor told me and showed me on the medical monitor how most of the small ligaments in my hand and wrist were torn & some detached.
+He said that they can take out a little bone from one's hip and put it into my wrist, to restore some stability.
+I was also informed that this kind of "fixing" the injury would completely take away the ability of my wrist being able to do normal rotations, meaning....
 I would not have been able to do many exercises in the gym ever again, let alone compete in a sport so heavily dependent on wrist movements, like Olympic Weightlifting.
 In my heart the desire for healing my wrist completely and competing in Olympic Weightlifting in the future, was far greater than "believing" what the specialist told me.
-Those desires, plus the disguised blessing of not being able to afford that suggested operation / not being able to afford medical aid/insurance, were the main ways by which Infinite Life started teaching me Her natural ways of healing... you already know the outcome of this story.
-Even after all these years, I'm still baffled at that loud bang sound of ligaments tearing off, all at once.
+Those desires, plus the disguised blessing of anyway not being able to afford that suggested operation / not having medical aid/insurance, were the main contributors to my healing.
+Even after all these years, I'm still baffled when I think back to that loud bang sound of ligaments tearing off, all at once.

-As for the present: I would love to train the Olympic lifts again, just because I really miss and love the training and the people.
-It's unfortunately still quite a story here in South Africa, to get a place to train, with the proper equipment - especially when you're in a smaller town.
 I've also completed the Brown 1 kyu belt in Karate, at school... (this is the belt just before a black belt.)
 I've always been very busy with many things at once.
-Oh, and... it's been many, many years too that I just love practising freestyle dancing in my lounge - to melodic Trance, Techno, 1980's music, club remixes of the 1980's music, Country- and Afrikaans music - I'm constantly having my own theatre show at home, just for myself so far, haha...
+Oh, and... it's been many, many years too that I just love practising freestyle dancing in my lounge - to melodic Trance, Techno, 1980's music, club remixes of the 1980's music, Country- and Afrikaans music.
 I used to play the clarinet and recorder at school too, plus completed Grade V in music theory back then.
 Although I'm rusty on music theory, I started learning to operate DAW software - for the creation of electronic dance music.
-I would love to create the music of my soul!
-But, currently I'm still learning this software... it's going to take effort and patience to master it and create some great music.

-* On an inward, HumanSoul-level: I've learned countless valuable lessons in this life alone.
-As a summary of my inner path: it's been about 18 years now that I've made a mammoth effort to re-attain True Selfhood, and study truth and higher knowledge in most aspects of life.
-My Deepest and Finest Gratitude to all the truth-digging people out there from whom I've learned so much via their websites, books, presentations, talk shows, etc. It's definitely far better to be armed with Truth, however uncomfortable, terrible or unbelievably fantasy-like it may be.
+* On an inward, human / soul level: I've learned countless valuable lessons in this life alone.
+As a summary of my inner path: it's been roughly 19 years now that I've made a mammoth effort to re-attain Real Selfhood, and study truth and higher knowledge in most aspects of life.
+My Deepest & Finest Gratitude to all the people who have done their best to bring forth (and preserve) higher truths, current day and in the far past.
+I've learned so much via their books, websites, presentations, talk shows, etc.!
+It's definitely far better to be armed with Truth, however uncomfortable, terrible or unbelievably fantasy-like it may be.
 Truth truly is stranger and more wondrous than fiction...

-Lastly: This website is my ONLY website and I'm only on Pinterest and an unused profile on Facebook.
+Lastly: This website is my ONLY website and I'm only on YouTube, Pinterest and Facebook.
 Any other profiles or info about me and my creations, will thus be fake / imitated!
 Use the buttons in the header on a PC, or look in the menu on a mobile device - to go to these directly.

 Kahlua, or just Lukie

 I adopted Kahlua and Gizmo together as babies, from a cat shelter, in 2011.
 He was so gentle, yet full of personality and I loved him dearly.
-He passed away suddenly and unexpectedly in March this year, long before his natural lifespan.
+He passed away suddenly and unexpectedly in March 2023, long before his natural lifespan.

 Me as a little girl